myho1998/Lab1-Migration/README.md

 - they are “tied” to those seeking jobs/opportunity
 - persecution, war, famine, poverty, disaster
-- not on those whose relocation to the US was because of enslavement An emphasis on immigration over the last 50 years but also an engagement with prior immigration and reactions to it
+- not on those whose relocation to the US was because of enslavement
+<sub> An emphasis on immigration over the last 50 years but also an engagement with prior immigration and reactions to it </sub>

 ###2.
 Immigrant stock and flow
 ![](./r.png)